In the Land of Saints and Sinners: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 According to the Belfast Telegraph, the film received mixed reviews from critics.
-Empire gave the film three out of five stars, concluding in its review that "while it isn’t especially insightful on Irish history, it makes the most of its setting, with the usual scenery — windswept clifftops, dry stone walls, rolling fields — bolstered by some strong performances.
+Empire gave the film three out of five stars and concluded in its review that "while it isn’t especially insightful on Irish history, it makes the most of its setting, with the usual scenery — windswept clifftops, dry stone walls, rolling fields — bolstered by some strong performances.
 It’s a treat to see actors like Colm Meaney, Ciarán Hinds and Kerry Condon take time off their usual gigs as American-accented characters to return to home turf.
 In an unexpected highlight, Jack Gleeson — nearly unrecognisable from his time on the Iron Throne as Joffrey Baratheon — puts in a delightfully slimy turn as Finbarr’s gangster mentee.
 And at the centre of it all is Neeson, still as rugged and dependable as rock, still able to elevate this sort of material while making it look effortless."

-The Irish Times awarded the film three out of five stars, referring to it as "a parade of wasted ideas and characters."
+The Irish Times awarded the film three out of five stars and referred to it as "a parade of wasted ideas and characters."
 Variety opined that "Saints and Sinners doesn’t pretend that it won’t end in bloodshed.
 The feature finds its essential tension in its approach to Neeson’s on-screen image — here, playing a gentle elder embedded in a quiet town, but also unforgettably an actor that has buttered his bread shooting up criminal henchmen for nearly two decades now."

 The Hollywood Reporter claimed that the film was "overwritten, overripe and likely destined to be streaming fodder."
 The Financial Times remarked positively that "mostly the film passes though the gears with smooth efficiency.
 Neeson is as sturdy as ever in a role Clint Eastwood might have played 20 years ago and a few thousand miles away...
 And Condon excels, giving a stock character a shudder of intensity and three dimensions.
 Neeson wants to make more interesting movies.
 Condon already seems to have stepped in from one."